The Doris Day Show: Opening title and credits

-The opening sequence features Day singing a rerecorded version of the Livingston & Evans song, "Que Sera, Sera (Whatever Will Be, Will Be)."
-The song had been introduced by Day in the 1956 Alfred Hitchcock suspense film The Man Who Knew Too Much, in which she co-starred with James Stewart.
-Despite the opening montage of images changing from season to season, Day singing the song off screen during the opening is the one constant over the entire course of the series, with a more family-oriented version (including a children's chorus) in Season 1 and a more adult contemporary version (with a stronger beat) in Seasons 4 and 5.
+The original opening title and credits sequence of The Doris Day Show was created by Remi Kramer.
+The soundtrack consists of Day singing offscreen a rerecorded version of the Livingston & Evans song, "Qué Será, Será (Whatever Will Be, Will Be)."
+Day had introduced this song in the 1956 Alfred Hitchcock suspense film The Man Who Knew Too Much, in which she costarred with James Stewart.
+As the montage of images accompanying the song changes from season to season, so does the song's arrangement: A more family-oriented version, with a children's chorus, is used in the first season, while a more adult contemporary version with a stronger beat is used in the fourth and fifth seasons.